 Delivering on proficient cross-border shopping experience through the right supply chain strategy is your chance to maximize your reach and availability across European markets while controlling the costs of doing so.

 How do you think retailers and brands are going to meet the demands of cross-border delivery?
 Have you thought about a supply chain strategy that includes distributed fulfillment?
-I am looking forward to discussing the topic here on LinkedIn, my blog Sabinext, or my Twitter channel.
+I am looking forward to discussing the topic here on my blog or on LinkedIn.